 But Amber was determined to pursue whatever life offered.
 When she was nine years old, she began participating in triathlons—a sport in which both her parents were already involved.

 It wasn’t easy.
-Although she used a recumbent bike and a reverse walker that enabled her to run, Amber’s arms cramped painfully and slowed her down quite a bit, Christine remembers.
+She used a recumbent bike and a reverse walker that enabled her to run, Amber’s arms cramped painfully and slowed her down quite a bit, Christine remembers.
 "She would use a lot of her arm strength for balance during the run portion to compensate for the fact that she didn’t have the necessary strength in her lower half, and was dragging her feet."
 The effort was exhausting and uncomfortable, but Amber decided to keep participating in triathlons.

 Amber's Dramatic Success with WalkAide

-A few years ago, however, a new solution has made a world of difference to Amber’s commitment to covering ground as quickly as possible: the WalkAide® system pioneered as an entirely new area known as myo-orthotics.
+A few years ago, a new solution made a world of difference to Amber’s commitment to covering ground as quickly as possible: the WalkAide® system pioneered as an entirely new area known as myo-orthotics.
 Using a sensor and transmitting data through a Bluetooth connection, the WalkAide is able to send electric signals, triggering muscles that lift Amber’s foot at the critical moment during her gait cycle, and preventing the foot-dragging problems that had been slowing her down.

 Amber strapped on her WalkAide systems in 2009, just a few months before tackling an August triathlon, and according to Christine, the results were dramatic.
 Immediately, within just those few months after getting the WalkAides, you could see the improvement in her posture.
 She was a bit more upright; she was able to pick up her feet when she was walking, so a lot less was done to her shoes, and I wasn’t buying shoes every month.
 In the August triathlon, she did not have those issues with her arms cramping up—she enjoyed the entire portion of the run without stopping, cramping, or having problems.